History of Sino-Korean relations: Han and Gojoseon

 The second Han invasion of Gojoseon fared much better, and by 108 BC Wanggeom fell to Han forces after a months long siege with most of the Gojoseon leadership either surrendering to the Han or killed.
 Han took over the Gojoseon lands and established Four Commanderies of Han in the western part of former Gojoseon.

-The Han Dynasty's victory resulted in the defeat of Gojoseon and the establishment of the Four Commanderies of Han.
-Chinese control over its northeast frontier and northern Korea provoked unity among the local tribes and indigenous population, resulting in the establishment of Goguryeo on the Korea Peninsula, which took advantage of Chinese conflict with the Xiongnu to expand into Liaodong.
-Goguryeo eventually reconquered the former territories of Gojoseon and kept expanding in all directions.
+The Han dynasty's ultimate victory resulted in the defeat of Gojoseon and the establishment of the Four Commanderies of Han.
+Chinese now found control over its northeast frontier and northern Korea, which resulted in provoked unity among the local tribes and indigenous population, and the establishment of Goguryeo on the Korea Peninsula, which took advantage of Chinese conflict with the Xiongnu to expand into Liaodong.
+Goguryeo eventually reconquered the former territories of Gojoseon(those territories being the province of Liaodong in Northeastern China), then proceeded to keep expanding in all directions.